 A great family day out to enjoy is Bala Lake Railway, take a trip on the 2ft narrow gauge steam trains which give excellent views of the lake amid its surrounding pastoral and woodland scenery, and of the nearby mountains, Arenig Fawr, Aran Benllyn and Aran Fawddwy.

 Bala's pretty town centre offers an array of shops, pubs and restaurants, and is a perfect base from which to explore the beautiful National Park and stunning countryside.

-This delightful cottage is an ideal retreat to be enjoyed all year round and perfect for an exciting holiday.
+This delightful town house is an ideal retreat to be enjoyed all year round and perfect for an exciting holiday.